alkem-io/virtual-contributor-engine-guidance/README.md

 The following command can be used to start the container from the Docker CLI:
-`docker run --name guidance-engine -v /dev/shm:/dev/shm --env-file .env guidance-engine` where `.env` based on `.azure-template.env` Alternatively use `docker compose up -d`.
+`docker run --name guidance-engine -v /dev/shm:/dev/shm --env-file .env guidance-engine` where `.env` based on `.azure-template.env` Alternatively use `docker-compose up -d`.

 with:
 - `OPENAI_API_KEY`: a valid OpenAI API key